alfredomartinezjr/wosostats/resources/definitions.md

 **Take ons won** - `take.on.won`, `tkw`

 A take on is an intentional attempt by a player to get past her defender while maintaining possession of the ball.
 A take on is “won” if the player dribbles past a defender, turns a defender to create open space, or draws a foul.

+When a player wins a take on, the defender who was beat (or multiple defenders) must be logged as "dribbled" in the "def.action" column.
+More on the different ways a defender can be dribbled are described further below, but every take on won should also have in that event at least one defender who shown to have been dribbled.

 Example 1: [http://i.imgur.com/uTDOeay.gif](http://i.imgur.com/uTDOeay.gif)